Roasted Butternut Squash and Brussels Sprouts Salad

 Honestly, this maple Dijon dressing was good it might be my latest obsession.
 I am going to make more recipes using this dressing.
 Combined with the tender squash, slightly crispy brussel sprouts, roasted pecans, tart cranberries and crispy bacon, this combination is honestly perfect!

-Ingredients Needed
+Recipe Ingredients

-Vegetables – This recipe calls for cubed butternut squash and halved or quartered brussel sprouts.
+- Vegetables: This recipe calls for cubed butternut squash and halved or quartered brussel sprouts.

 Prepare the Vegetables and Pecans